 Anything less than a lifetime commitment is a betrayal of trust that pets deserve when we bring them home.
 This is not a commitment that you should make for someone else, no matter how good your intentions are.

-Most of us are especially busy during the holiday season with shopping and family meals, decorating the house and trimming the tree, hosting parties and overnight guests.
-We’re on the move more, visiting family and friends or attending seasonal festivities.
+Most of us are especially busy during the holiday season with shopping and family meals, decorating the house and trimming the tree, hosting celebrations and overnight guests.
+We’re on the move more, contacting family and friends or attending seasonal festivities.

 In most areas of the country, winter days are short and cold, but a puppy who requires house training will need to be taken outside often, even in the middle of the night, even when it’s cold or raining or snowing.
 This can be uncomfortable for both the dog and the caretaker.